PublicInMotionGmbH/ui-kit/README.md

 ### Running tests

-There are two runners available:
+There are two test runners available:

 #### Jest

 You can either run `npm test` or `yarn test` in each directory, or you can use `lerna run test` to run them in all packages.

+Additionally, it's worth to note that using Lerna you can run your tests in parallel as well: `lerna run --parallel test`

+##### Watchers

 When you would like to run it in watching mode, just pass `--watch` parameter, i.e. `npm test -- --watch`.

-Additionally, it's worth to note that using Lerna you can run your tests in parallel as well: `lerna run --parallel test`
+Remember, that you can do it only in single package.
+If you would like to watch in every package same time, you can use WallabyJS.

-#### Wallaby
+#### WallabyJS

 There is also configuration setup for [Wallaby](http://wallabyjs.com/) test runner, and it just works out of the box.